 Is a major Project completed in Year 12.
-It requires students to investigate a social or cultural issue using a variety of research methodologies and write a report of their feelings.
+It requires students to investigate a social or cultural issue using a variety of research methodologies and write a report of their findings.
 The PIP is externally marked and is worth 30% of the total mark.

-3 Assessments Research and Essay Presentation Yearly Exam
+PRELIMINARY 3 Assessments Essay Research Report Yearly Exam